-Chances are if you've ever attended a fashion show and/or come in contact with a public relations company, or merely listed your contact information on your fashion-related website, you have been subjected to a flood of seemingly unrelated emails.
-During awards season, which kicked off not too long ago, it becomes increasingly obvious just how many unwanted emails are sent by public relations companies and received by unwitting fashion insiders.
-While not just annoying (largely due to their volume and frequency), these emails, whether they are article pitches or press releases informing you what designer so-and-so was wearing on the red carpet, many of these emails probably also fall into the category of being illegal.
-Here's why: U.S. law prohibits the sending of unsolicited commercial emails, and yet, it seems that many PR teams missed (and/or are completely ignoring) this memo.
+Chances are if you have ever attended a fashion show and/or come in contact with a public relations company, or merely listed your contact information on your fashion-related website, you have been subjected to a flood of emails.
+During awards season, which kicked off this weekend with the Golden Globes, it becomes increasingly obvious just how many unwanted emails are sent by public relations companies and received by unwitting fashion figures.

 Having said all of this, you are not powerless.
 If you try to unsubscribe from an email list and your request is not honored, you can file a complaint with the FTC.
 It seems that this is our best bet in avoiding these pesky PR emails that we never signed up to receive in the first place.

-The good news: awards season is almost over and PR companies are now on notice!
+The good news: We are one awards show down for this season and PR companies are hereby put on notice.